-Our Compensation Policy Fundamentals ensure a correct definition of competitive compensation levels, internal equity and transparency.
+Our Compensation Policy Fundamentals ensure a correct definition of competitive compensation levels, internal equity and transparency, avoiding unnecessarily complex practices2.

 In order to align the remuneration policies to the strategy set out in the Group 2020-2023 Multi Year Plan, they take into account goals linked to sustainability, intended as the capacity to create and maintain value for all the stakeholders in the medium-long term.